 School is almost back in session!
-This is the perfect time to refresh your child’s safety skills for the school year.
-But, getting your child to school safely is at least a two-man job.
-Both kids and drivers should be reviewing safety tips for this new back to school season.
+Before they head into their new classroom for that first day of school, this is the perfect time to refresh your child’s safety skills for the school year.
+But getting your child to school safely is at least a two-man job.
+Both kids and drivers should be reviewing safety tips for this new back-to-school season.

 School buses are the safest vehicles on the road.
 This is partially because of a school bus’s special construction, but it’s also because of YOU.
 Buses are the most regulated vehicles on the road, and there are lots of traffic laws dedicated to safety around school buses!
 When everyone is following the law, school buses are ultra-safe.

 To keep the roads as safe as possible, review school bus safety laws and keep your eyes peeled for buses and bus stops.
 Most importantly, NEVER pass a bus that has the stop arm out.
 Even if you’re driving in the opposite direction.
 (Check local laws to see if you can keep driving in the opposite direction if there’s a median!)
 Remember to also leave a good stopping distance between you and a bus so they can safely slow down and park at a bus stop.

 2. Stay alert.

 In 2020, over 3,000 people died in traffic accidents associated with distracted driving.
 Talking or texting on your cell phone, pumping, eating, sleep deprivation, and much more are HUGE distractions.
 These distractions may not seem like a big deal, but pulling your eyes off the road for a few seconds can have BIG consequences.
 This is an even bigger risk with the increased foot, bike, and car traffic that comes with the new school year.
 Stay focused and eliminate distractions.

 3. Follow speed limits—and be aware of school zones.